ahmedkaludi/web-stories-enhancer/readme.txt

 This is the Web Stories Enhancer Plugin for showing the web stories to website with the help of shortcode.

 == Description ==
-This is the Web Stories Enhancer Plugin for showing the web stories to website with the help of shortcode.
+This is the Web Stories Enhancer Plugin for showing the web stories to website with the help of shortcode [web_stories_enhancer]

 == Installation ==
 1. Upload \"web-stories-enhancer.zip\" to the \"/wp-content/plugins/\" directory.